temporalio/documentation/docs/typescript/clients.md

 > **@temporalio/client** [![NPM](https://img.shields.io/npm/v/@temporalio/client)](https://www.npmjs.com/package/@temporalio/client) [API reference](https://typescript.temporal.io/api/namespaces/client) | [GitHub](https://github.com/temporalio/sdk-typescript/tree/main/packages/client)

-**Workflow Clients connect to Temporal Server via gRPC and create Workflow Handles, which are the main way to start, signal, query, or cancel Workflows**.
+**Workflow Clients are embedded in your application code, and connect to Temporal Server via gRPC**.
+They are the only way to schedule new Workflow Executions with Temporal Server.

-- Workflow Clients are not bound to Workers and can be run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.
+- Workflow Clients can be run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.
+- Specific Workflow Executions are controlled by **Workflow Handles**, which are the main way to signal, query, describe, cancel, terminate and await the result of Workflows. **We strongly recommend familiarising yourself with these APIs.**
+- Workflow Clients are completely separate and distinct from Workers, but communicate with them via Task Queues.
+See the dedicated [Workers and Task Queues docs](/docs/typescript/workers) for more info.
 - This doc assumes that you have already written your Workflow code.
-See the dedicated [Workflow docs](/docs/typescript/workflows) if you need that.
+See the dedicated [Workflow docs](/docs/typescript/workflows) for more info.

 ## Full Example